opencast/opencast/docs/guides/admin/docs/configuration/database.md

 The following changes must be made in `…/etc/custom.properties` (`/etc/opencast/custom.properties` in a package installation).

-1. Change the following configuration key (uncomment if necessary):

-        org.opencastproject.db.ddl.generation=false

-    If set to true, the database structure will be generated automatically.
-It works, but without all the database optimizations implemented in the DDL scripts used in the step 2.
-While convenient for development, you should never set this to `true` in a production environment.

-2. Configure Opencast to use MariaDB/MySQL:
+1. Configure Opencast to use MariaDB/MySQL:

         org.opencastproject.db.vendor=MySQL